Joyce B. Siegel: Scotland Community

 The group leveraged the human resources of the Washington, D.C., area: many current or former Federal employees volunteered their time bringing critical expertise to navigate emergent challenges in what was a rather complex set of processes over time.

 After many years of extended struggle, negotiation, and planning, the Scotland Development Corporation took control of land and built 100 townhouses (25 owned and 75 rental) on ten acres in the late 1960s and early 1970s to replace the deteriorating existing housing stock.'Scotland community is an example of how a number of people and institutions - many of them incompatible only a few years ago - can involve themselves in the problems of a community and work together to solve these problems,' U.S. Department of Housing and Urban Development Secretary Robert C. Weaver told the gathering.
 The new Scotland's main road will be named after Dr. Martin Luther King Jr. [who had been assassinated on April 4, just 18 days before], with others dedicated to the late David Scull, former County Council president, and Joyce Siegel, the young Bethesda housewife who organized the original Save Our Scotland Committee three years ago."
-[1968 article quoted in ]The Scotland Community Development had impacts beyond Scotland, itself.
-Members testified in front of the U.S. Senate committee for a rent-supplement program that had been created to help the Scotland community.
+[1968 article quoted in ]The Scotland Community Development had impacts beyond Scotland itself.
+Members testified in front of the United States Senate committee for a rent-supplement program that had been created to help the Scotland community.
 Members also testified to the Maryland General Assembly for tax exemptions for housing non-profits.
 These still existed decades later.